Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Related Works

-In the domain of explicit density estimation, the density is either approximated or tractably estimated.
-Variational autoencoders (VAEs) constitute the most famous example among approximate density estimation models, apart from Boltzmann Machines \cite{smolensky1986information}.
-VAEs explicitly optimize the log-likelihood of the data by maximizing the evidence lower bound (ELBO) \cite{kingma2013auto}.
-Assuming the data distribution to be Gaussian, the objective function tries to find the best parameters that fit the data.
-A recent work proposes to incorporate Self Attention on the encoder feature space of VAEs, to enable a better approximation of the posterior \cite{lin2019improving}.
+\textbf{Attention in generative models}.
+Deep generative modelling aims to estimate the density or distribution of data to generate new samples.
+There are two approaches to estimation: implicit and explicit, leading to various techniques.
+GANs \cite{goodfellow2014generative} are the most famous among implicit density estimation models and use an adversarial game between a generator and a discriminator to generate new samples.
+The Self-Attention GAN \cite{zhang2019self} uses a self-attention mechanism to improve results.
+Explicit density estimation models either approximate or tractably estimate the density.
+Apart from Restricted Boltzmann Machines \cite{smolensky1986information}, VAEs\cite{kingma2013auto} are a well-known example of approximate density estimation, optimizing the log-likelihood of the data by maximizing the evidence lower bound.
+Recent work suggests incorporating self-attention on the encoder feature space of VAEs to improve the approximation of the posterior.